lavinei/pybats/README.md

 2. **Generalized**: We can choose the distribution of the observations (Normal, Poisson, Bernoulli, or Binomial)
 3. **Linear**: Forecasts are made by a standard linear combination of coefficients multiplied by predictors

 The correct model type depends upon your time series, $y_t$.
 The most common type of observations are continuous real numbers, which can often be modeled using a normal Dynamic Linear Model (`dlm`).
+PyBATS is unique in the current Python ecosystem because it provides dynamic models for non-normally distribution observations.
+The base models supported by PyBATS are:

-PyBATS is unique in the current Python ecosystem because it provides dynamic models for non-normally distribution observations:
+- Normal DLMs (`dlm`) model continuous real numbers with normally distributed observation errors.
 - Poisson DGLMs (`pois_dglm`) model positive integers, as in the example above with counts of daily item sales.
 - Bernoulli DGLMs (`bern_dglm`) model data that can be encoded as $0-1$, or success-failure.
 An example is a time series of changes in stock price, where positive changes are coded as $1$, and negative changes are coded as $0$.
 - Binomial DGLMs (`bin_dglm`) model the sum of Bernoulli $0-1$ outcomes.
 An example is the daily count of responses to a survey, in which $n_t$ people are contacted each day, and $y_t$ people choose to respond.